heykinchan/minesweeper/README.md

 ---

-Enjoy playing and modifying this version of Minesweeper!
+Enjoy playing this version of Minesweeper!